Distant view of Padang, Singapore near Park Hotel Group

 Clarke Quay

-Brightly lit in gawdy psychedelic fashion, Clarke Quay wields its charm with a vast array of restaurants and bars and perfectly Instagram-able setting.
+Brightly lit in gawdy psychedelic fashion, Clarke Quay wields its charm with a vast array of restaurants and bars and a perfectly Instagram-able setting.
 Savour fresh seafood prepared in a variety of ways at popular seafood chain restaurants; indulge in a piping hot bowl of Japanese ramen tonkatsu broth; opt for freshly brewed beers and well-made Mexican fare, the choices are mind-boggling, as is the experience on-board the junk boats that ply the river, ever ready to share the Singapore River story.

 To get more out of the Civic District, we recommend spending a few nights at the Grand Park City Hall, conveniently located just behind the National Gallery Singapore, and minutes from City Hall train station.
-Freshly refurbished, guests can look forward to a highly personalized stay and seamless checking in and out with the use of the hotel’s mobile application.

 Experience Grand Park City Hall yourself.